We’re a team of serial entrepreneurs, physician scientists and industry veterans with deep experience in translating technology for patient care.

 David Kurtz (M.D./Ph.D.) is a co-founder of Foresight Diagnostics and an Assistant Professor of Medicine (Oncology) at Stanford University.
 His research focuses on developing and translating methods to detect, monitor, and treat hematologic malignancies.
 To accomplish this, Dr. Kurtz works at the intersection of molecular biology, cancer genomics, and bioengineering to develop the next generation of cancer diagnostics.
 Along with Dr. Alizadeh, Dr. Kurtz was one of the earliest investigators to explore the utility of tumor-derived cell-free DNA in lymphomas.
 He has applied multiple methodologies to detection of cell-free DNA in lymphomas, with a focus on improving the clinical utility and analytical sensitivity of these methods.
 Clinically, Dr. Kurtz is a medical oncologist who specializes in the treatment of non-Hodgkin lymphomas.
 His research program also focuses on the clinical translation of NGS tools and computational approaches for improving patient care for patients with all types of cancer.

-Shahram Seyedin-Noor is Founder and General Partner of Civilization Ventures, a venture capital firm focused on supporting cutting edge innovations in health tech and biology.
-Prior to founding Civilization Ventures, Shahram was an entrepreneur and angel investor.
-Shahram has been a founding executive in several life sciences companies, including Rgenix, a biotech company with first-in-class therapeutics for cancer, now in Phase 1b human clinical trials.
-Prior to Rgenix, he was founding CFO and VP of Corporate Development at NextBio, a genomics big data analytics pioneer acquired by Illumina.
-Shahram is also a seed investor in pioneering startups such as Omada Health, Counsyl (acq. by Myriad), Bina (acq. by Roche) and Avantome (acq. by Illumina).
-Shahram began his career in Silicon Valley twenty years ago and advised some of the world’s top technology leaders while at Goldman Sachs.
+Shahram Seyedin-Noor is Founder and General Partner of Civilization Ventures, a venture capital firm focused on supporting cutting-edge innovations in health tech and biology.
+At Civilization, Shahram has invested in over 50 startups and serves on the Board of leading companies such as Rewrite Therapeutics, a gene editing innovator acquired by Intellia.
+Prior to founding Civilization VC, Shahram was a founding executive in several life sciences companies, including Inspirna (formerly Rgenix), a clinical-stage biotech company with first-in-class therapeutics for cancer, and NextBio, a pioneering genomics software platform acquired by Illumina.
+Shahram has been a pre/seed investor in category-defining startups such as Omada Health, Lemonaid Health (acquired by 23andme), Counsyl (acquired by Myriad), Bina (acquired by Roche), SingularBio (acquired by Invitae), Rocket Pharma (Nasdaq), and Avantome (acquired by Illumina).
+Shahram began his career in Silicon Valley over 20 years ago and advised some of the world’s top technology leaders while at Goldman Sachs.
 He earned his JD from Harvard Law School and obtained a BA in Economics from Pomona College.

 Jeff Bird has been a life sciences investor for nearly twenty years at Sutter Hill Ventures.
 In 2019, he formed Bluebird Ventures.
 Jeff most recently served on the boards of two public companies, Portola Pharmaceuticals and Forty Seven, Inc. Jeff served as CEO of Verinata Health, a developer of non-invasive prenatal diagnostics which was sold to Illumina in 2013.
 Prior to Sutter Hill Ventures, Jeff was an executive at Gilead Sciences for 12 years, most recently as Senior Vice President of Business Operations which included global sales and marketing.
 Jeff received MD and Ph.D (Cancer Biology) degrees from Stanford Medical School and was also a Stanford University undergraduate.